-This report highlights aspects of cybersecurity management (CSRM) inherent risk to enterprises, organizations, and systems.
-The terms organization and enterprise are often used interchangeably; however, without an understanding of organizational structure, effective risk management is impossible.
-For the purposes of this document, an organization is defined as an entity of any size, complexity, or position within a larger organizational structure.
-The enterprise exists at the top level of the hierarchy where senior leaders have unique risk governance responsibilities.
-Each enterprise, such as a corporation or government agency, is comprised of organizations supported by systems.1 This report describes CSRM activities at each level, as illustrated in Figure 1.
-Note that there may be iterative levels within the enterprise and that positions may be relative.
-For example, a given enterprise (e.g., a bureau or corporate division) may represent an organization to the overarching agency or corporation.

-Enterprise risk management (ERM) calls for understanding the core (i.e., significant) risks that an organization faces, and this document provides supplemental guidance for aligning cyber security risks within an organization's overall ERM program.
-Lessons learned from historical cybersecurity incidents demonstrate the importance of collaboration among CSRM and ERM.
-This document helps enterprises to apply, improve, and monitor the quality of that cooperation and communication.

-This NIST Interagency/Internal Report (NISTIR) is part of a series of publications supporting NISTIR 8286, Integrating Cybersecurity and Enterprise Risk Management (ERM).
-Each publication in the series, illustrated in Figure 1, provides additional detail and guidance to supplement topics in that document:
+- 173 All organizations face a broad array of risks, including cybersecurity risk.
+For federal agencies, - the Office of Management and Budget (OMB) Circular A-11 defines risk as "the effect of - uncertainty on objectives."
+An organization's mission and business objectives can be impacted - by such effects and must be managed at various levels within the organization. - 177 This report highlights aspects of cybersecurity risk management (CSRM) inherent to enterprises, - organizations, and systems.
+The terms organization and enterprise are often used - interchangeably; however, without an understanding of organizational structure, effective risk - management is impossible.
+For the purposes of this document, an organization is defined as an - entity of any size, complexity, or position within a larger organizational structure.
+The - 182 enterprise exists at the top level of the hierarchy where senior leaders have unique risk - 183 governance responsibilities.
+Each enterprise, such as a corporation or government agency, is - 184 comprised of organizations supported by systems.
+This report describes CSRM activities at - 185 each level. - Note that there may be iterative levels within the enterprise and that positions may be relative. - 187 For example, a given enterprise (e.g., a bureau or corporate division) may represent an - organization to the overarching agency or corporation. - 189 Enterprise risk management (ERM) calls for understanding the core (i.e., significant) risks that - an organization faces, and this document provides supplemental guidance for aligning cyber - security risks within an organization's overall ERM program.
+Lessons learned from historical - 192 cybersecurity incidents demonstrate the importance of collaboration among CSRM and ERM. - 193 This document helps enterprises to apply, improve, and monitor the quality of that cooperation - 194 and communication. - 195 This NIST Interagency Report (IR) is part of a series of publications supporting IR 8286, - 196 Integrating Cybersecurity and Enterprise Risk Management (ERM) [1].
+Each publication in the - series, illustrated in Fig. 1, provides additional detail and guidance to supplement topics in that - 198 document: